dftbplus/recipes/docs/basics/bandstruct.rst

 smaller SCC tolerance than the chosen one (1e-5) you can check that converging the charges more precisely does not significantly decrease the total energy.
-We note in passing that these settings provide well converged results for the total energy in the current example, by in principal may not provide converged values for other properties.
+We note in passing that these settings provide well converged results for the total energy in the current example, but in principal may not provide converged values for other properties.
 One should, in principal, test the convergence of any evaluated properties with respect to the calculation parameters.